F5Networks/f5-aci-servicecenter/docs/faq.rst

 above error.
 This timeout check is triggered only on tab switch, or on left-hand menu item click for logged in BIG-IP devices.

 **Q8.
-If my DB is corrupted how can I recover the data?**
+If my database is corrupted, how can I recover the data?**

-1. Configure a tech-support policy for the F5 ACI ServiceCenter application as explained 'other workflows' section.
-This will ensure that the application database is backed up periodically.
+1. Configure a tech-support policy for the F5 ACI ServiceCenter application as explained here: :doc:`Tech Support Policies and Logs <other_workflows>`.
+This ensures that the application database is backed up periodically.
 2. Disable the application from APIC UI.
 3. Replace the application db file located at /data2/gluster/gv0/F5Networks_F5ACIServiceCenter/f5.db with the correct f5.db backup file from tech-support.
 4. Enable the application from APIC UI.